towhidJ/travel-agency-client/README.md

 ##Further Work

-The software package allows for a platform to implement the following new things
+The Website allows for a platform to implement the following new things

-1. Improvement of Algorithm for planing of trip
-2. User feedback based evolution of data base
+1. User feedback based evolution of data base
-3. News updates and flashes about the city through appropriate information source
+2. News updates and flashes about the city through appropriate information source